git-frnksr/react-int-one/README.md

-# react-int-one
+# React Intermediate Course 1
-Learning React 1
+Pluralsight Course: Building Applications with React and Flux - by Cory House